 Donating your body to science in Texas – or ‘no cost’ cremation

-You may choose to make an anatomical donation to a medical or research institution within the state of Texas.
-Most major medical colleges do accept body donations.
-You will also find that companies in the U.S. manage whole body donation programs and offer a ‘no cost’ cremation in Texas.
+You may choose to make an anatomical donation to a medical or research institution in Texas.
+Most major medical colleges accept body donations.
+Companies in the U.S. manage whole-body donation programs and offer a ‘no-cost’ cremation in Texas.

 Be aware that not all donations get accepted at the time of death.
 So, it is advisable to have a plan for a cremation service provider.